awesomemotive/one-click-demo-import/readme.md

 NOTE: This plugin is still a work in progress!

 NOTE: There is no setting to "connect" authors from the demo import file to the existing users in your WP site (like there is in the original WP Importer plugin).

+**Do you want to contribute?**

+Please refer to the official [GitHub repository](https://github.com/proteusthemes/one-click-demo-import) of this plugin.

 ## Installation ##